JohnLYYN123/ECE444-F2023-Assignment1/README.md

 ![img_4.png](img_4.png)

 ### Activity 5: Git Rebase
-For this activity, please refer to branches develop_new and rebase_new for changes in code
+For this activity, please refer to branches develop_new and rebase_new for changes in code.
+The main branch's README.md has the most updated version.

 #### Before git rebase
 Commits in rebase_new